-The following descriptions of Fitch's long-term municipal bond ratings have been published by Fitch, Inc. and Fitch Ratings Ltd.
+The following descriptions of Fitch's long-term municipal bond ratings have been published by Fitch Ratings, Inc. and Fitch Ratings Ltd.

-- AAA Highest credit quality.
+AAA - Highest credit quality.
 'AAA' ratings denote the lowest expectation of default risk.
 They are assigned only in cases of exceptionally strong capacity for payment of financial commitments.
-This capacity is highly unlikely to be adversely affected by foreseeable events. - AA Very high credit quality.
+This capacity is highly unlikely to be adversely affected by foreseeable events.

+AA - Very high credit quality.
 'AA' ratings denote expectations of very low default risk.
 They indicate very strong capacity for payment of financial commitments.
-This capacity is not significantly vulnerable to foreseeable events. - A High credit quality.
+This capacity is not significantly vulnerable to foreseeable events.

+A - High credit quality.
 'A' ratings denote expectations of low default risk.
 The capacity for payment of financial commitments is considered strong.
-This capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings. - BBB Good credit quality.
-'BBB' ratings indicate that expectations of credit risk are currently low.
-The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity. - BB Speculative.
-'BB' ratings indicate an elevated vulnerability to default risk, particularly in the event of adverse changes in business or economic conditions over time. - B Highly speculative.
+This capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings.

+BBB - Good credit quality.
+'BBB' ratings indicate that expectations of default risk are currently low.
+The capacity for payment of financial commitments is considered adequate, but adverse business or economic conditions are more likely to impair this capacity.

+BB - Speculative.
+'BB' ratings indicate an elevated vulnerability to default risk, particularly in the event of adverse changes in business or economic conditions over time.

+B - Highly speculative.
 'B' ratings indicate that material default risk is present, but a limited margin of safety remains.
-Financial commitments are currently being met; however, capacity for continued payment is vulnerable to deterioration in the business and economic environment. - CCC Substantial credit risk.
-'CCC' ratings indicate that default is a real possibility. - CC Very high levels of credit risk.
-'CC' ratings indicate default of some kind appears probable. - C Exceptionally high levels of credit risk.
-'C' ratings indicate default appears imminent or inevitable. - D Default.
-'D' ratings indicate a default.
-Default generally is defined as one of the following: - failure to make payment of principal and/or interest under the contractual terms of the rated obligation; - the bankruptcy filings, administration, receivership, liquidation or other winding-up or cessation of the business of an issuer/obligor; or - the distressed exchange of an obligation, where creditors were offered securities with diminished structural or economic terms compared with the existing obligation to avoid a probable payment default.
+Financial commitments are currently being met; however, capacity for continued payment is vulnerable to deterioration in the business and economic environment.

+CCC - Substantial credit risk.
+'CCC' ratings indicate very low margin for safety.
+Default is a real possibility.

+CC - Very high levels of credit risk.
+'CC' ratings indicate default of some kind appears probable.

+C - Exceptionally high levels of credit risk.
+'C' ratings indicate default appears imminent or inevitable.

+D - Default.
+'D' ratings ndicates a default.
+Default generally is defined as one of the following:

+- failure to make payment of principal and/or interest under the contractual terms of the rated obligation; - bankruptcy filings, administration, receivership, liquidation or other winding-up or cessation of the business of an issuer/obligor where payment default on an obligation is a virtual certainty; or - distressed exchange of an obligation, where creditors were offered securities with diminished structural or economic terms compared with the existing obligation to avoid a probable payment default.

-Structured Finance Defaults - "Imminent" default, categorized under 'C', typically refers to the occasion where a payment default has been intimated by the issuer, and is all but inevitable.
-This may, for example, be where an issuer has missed a scheduled payment, but (as is typical) has a grace period during which it may cure the payment default.
-Another alternative would be where an issuer has formally announced a coercive debt exchange, but the date of the exchange still lies several days or weeks in the immediate future.
+Structured Finance Defaults - Imminent default, categorized under 'C', typically refers to the occasion where a payment default has been intimated by the issuer and is all but inevitable.
+This may, for example, be where an issuer has missed a scheduled payment but (as is typical) has a grace period during which it may cure the payment default.
+Another alternative would be where an issuer has formally announced a distressed debt exchange, but the date of the exchange still lies several days or weeks in the immediate future.